 An efficient tagline crafted by Logo Designers in Delhi NCR India should be motivating and also indicate the character of the organization.
 For example, Nike's tagline-' Just Do It' motivates their customers to take action to achieve their goals; while Apple Inc.'s tagline-'Think Different' shows the personalities of both their products and their customers.

 Last but not least, an efficient tagline should also be unforgettable.
 For example, Mcdonald's tagline- "I'm Lovin' It.”, greatly catches attention and interest from both you and me.

 What to Consider When Creating a Logo

 Adding a tagline to your logo does come with restrictions.
-For example, using written text at smaller portions will create it more complicated to range down your logo for certain programs.
+For example, using written text in smaller portions will create it more complicated to range down your logo for certain programs.
 Even with a scalable vector image, your tagline may lose legibility.

 And if your logo is already too busy, packing in more elements will create it look less professional.
 An excellent logo should be memorable.

 Excessive details muddy the design, and few people develop the long long-term visible identification you’re expecting for.

 Never add a tagline to your logo simply in the interest of having one.
 If you can’t come up with a term that’s unique enough to draw in your focus on market, you’re better off without one.